Alberto Jiménez-Becerril

-Alberto Jiménez-Becerril Barrio (August 21, 1960 in Seville – January 30, 1998 in Ibid) was a Spanish politician of the People's Party (PP) assassinated by the terrorist organization Euskadi Ta Askatasuna (ETA) in 1998.
+Alberto Jiménez-Becerril Barrio (August 21, 1960 – January 30, 1998) was a Spanish politician of the People's Party (PP) assassinated by the terrorist organization Euskadi Ta Askatasuna (ETA) in 1998.

 Biography

-Alberto Jiménez-Becerril Barrio had a Law and History's Degree.
+Alberto Jiménez-Becerril Barrio was born in Seville and had a degree in law and history.
 He met his future wife Ascensión at the faculty, where they began their relationship.

-He was appointed General Secretary of People's Party of Seville in 1983 and Seville’s Councillor since 1987.
-Alberto was also a deputy of the Parliament of Andalusia, between 1989 and 1990, and he had belonged to Sevilla Club of Fútbol’s Executive.
+He was appointed General Secretary of People's Party of Seville in 1983 and Councillor of Seville in 1987.
+Jiménez-Becerril was also a deputy of the Parliament of Andalusia, between 1989 and 1990, and he had belonged to Sevilla Club of Fútbol's Executive.